kp5091/beocat-Trinity/Step1. download-Trinity.md

 To get Trinity installation file, go to: http://trinityrnaseq.sourceforge.net/#sample_data

 You can download the file using wget or directly your download folder of your computer.
-In my case, I directly downloaded the file into my computer, then I transfer it to my beocat account.
+In my case, I directly downloaded the file into my computer, then I transfer it to my directory where I want to deposit by using CyberDuck.

--You need to untar compressed installtion file at the directory where you want to desopit.
+-You need to untar compressed installtion file at the directory where you desopit the installation file.

 		$ tar -xvf trinityrnaseq_r 20140717.tar

--You will see new directory "trinityrnaseq_r 20140717"
+-You will see new directory "trinityrnaseq_r 20140717" at current directory.

--to install all software for Trinity, type "make" at the same directory
+-To install all software for Trinity, type "make" at trinityrnaseq_r 20140717 directory

 		$ make #You will see many lines showing step where you are

-Now, you are ready to run Trinity with your NGS reads at Beocat.
+Now, you need to install perlbrew to run Trinity with your NGS reads at Beocat.